Best Infrastructure for Agentic AI in 2026: Hosting Multi-Agent RAG Systems

 Choosing the right platform depends on your specific workloads and expected throughput:

-For AI-optimized heavy workloads, RunPod and CoreWeave are top choices.
-Enterprises already integrated into the Microsoft or Amazon ecosystems may find it more efficient to remain with Azure or AWS respectively.
+For heavy workloads, RunPod and CoreWeave are top choices.
+Enterprises integrated into Microsoft or Amazon may prefer Azure or AWS.

 Comments